This page helps you understand what information is required in a payment times report, and how to prepare and submit a report.

 How to identify small business procurement

-Reporting entities must report payment times for all payments to small businesses for goods and services procured under a trade credit arrangement, including where credit cards are used to make payments under trade credit arrangements.
+Reporting entities must report their payment times for all payments to small businesses for goods and services procured under a trade credit arrangement.
 The Payment Times Reporting Small Business Identification (SBI) Tool identifies which suppliers are small businesses for payment times reporting.

 Reporting payment terms